 We expect many qualified Now Teach-ers will want to teach part-time, and we are working with schools to make this a possibility.

-The Now Teach programme will be school-based from the start.
-You will have two weeks of training in London before you begin, and an afternoon a week during your first year, but other than that all your training happens in school.
-You will have the opportunity to gain a PGCE and points towards a Masters during your training years, but these too would not require a return to university.
+Thee Now Teach programme will be school-based from the start.
+Depending on the school you are in it is likely you will have some training before you begin, and an afternoon a week during your first year, but other than that all your training happens in school.
+You will have the opportunity to gain a PGCE if you would like to and points towards a Masters during your training years, but these too would not require a return to university.

 You don’t need a degree in a subject in order to teach it.
 An A-Level is all that is required along with a degree in a related subject.
 If you want more guidance, don’t hesitate to get in touch.
 In some subjects – maths, science and languages – you may need to do an additional course known as an SKE (Subject Knowledge Enhancement) before you apply.
 We can help you with the details.
 For many teachers – young and old – concern about subject knowledge is their greatest anxiety about starting to teach.
 Afterwards, almost all acknowledge the fears were misplaced.
 In some ways it can be a bonus to feel a little rusty – it can help to remember what it felt like to be learning.

-In the pilot year, 2017-18, Now Teach will be working only in secondary schools in London.
-However, in 2018-19 we hope to expand beyond the capital so please do contact us if you would like to be kept up to date on where and when.
+In our second year, 2018-19, Now Teach will be working in secondary schools in London and we plan to expand to Hastings.
+However, in 2019-20 we hope to expand further so please fill out out and expression of interest if you would like to be kept up to date on where and when.
 Our expansion plans will be influenced by where potential participants want to teach.

 Now Teachers are subject to the same terms/conditions as other employees in school, including auto-enrolment in the employer pension scheme.
 If you are considering opting out, please visit the government website, The Pensions Advisory Service, for the latest information and factors to consider.
 It also has good up to date information on how to opt out and the pros/cons.
 Generally all companies need to auto-enrol their employees (subject to certain conditions e.g. level of salary, age etc).
 It is likely that most, if not all, of the Now Teach Teachers will be automatically enrolled.
 All employees are given the opportunity to opt out, and so if this is the preference then the individual will need to either let the scheme administrators or employer representative know.
 It may be best to highlight this prior to starting.
 Opting-out will also be required on regular basis as employers do need to keep offering!